[HISTORY: Adopted by the Mayor and Council of the Borough of Westwood 7-16-2019 by Ord. No. 19-9. Amendments noted where applicable.]

 The Floodplain Manager is hereby appointed to administer and implement this chapter by granting or denying development permit applications in accordance with its provisions.

 Duties of the Floodplain Manager shall include, but not be limited to:

 Review all development permits to determine that the permit requirements of this chapter have been satisfied.

 Review all development permits to determine that all necessary permits have been obtained from those federal, state or local governmental agencies from which prior approval is required.

 Use of other base flood and floodway data.
-When base flood elevation and floodway data has not been provided in accordance with § 175-7, Basis for establishing areas of special flood hazard, the Floodplain Manager shall obtain, review, and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source in order to administer § 175-17, Specific standards, Subsection A, Residential construction, and Subsection B, Nonresidential construction.
+When base flood elevation and floodway data has not been provided in accordance with section § 175-7 Basis for establishing areas of special flood hazard, the Floodplain Manager shall obtain, review, and reasonably utilize any base flood elevation and floodway data available from a federal state or other source, in order to administer §§ 175-17, Specific standards, Subsection A, Residential construction, and 175-17 Specific standards, Subsection B, Nonresidential construction.

 Obtain and record the actual elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.

 Maintain for public inspection all records pertaining to the provisions of this chapter.